kube-reporting/metering-operator/Documentation/storagelocations.md

 ## Example StorageLocation

 This first example is what the built-in local storage option looks like.
-As you can see, it's configured to use HDFS and supplies no additional options.
+As you can see, it's configured to use Hive, and by default data is stored wherever Hive is configured to use storage by default (HDFS, S3, or a ReadWriteMany PVC) since the location isn't set.

 ```yaml
 apiVersion: metering.openshift.io/v1alpha1